 - 2 eggs plus yolk of 3rd egg.

-After 30 minutes roll dough into a thin sheet.
+- After 30 minutes roll dough into a thin sheet.
 Make sure to flour the surface and the dough generously to prevent the dough from sticking to the rolling pin and the counter.
 You can keep flouring the dough as you roll.
-This will take some muscle and a few minutes to do.
+This will take some muscle and a few minutes!
 The dough should be rolled out into a thin round sheet.
-You can see in the photos below how thin it should get.
+You can see in the photos below how thin it should get, almost thin enough to see the counter beneath.

 Rani took this idea of making homemade pasta and celebrated her 15th birthday with a Pasta Making Birthday Party.